 The Faverolle love humans as much as they enjoy an unexpected worm or a suitable dust bathroom on a warm day.
 As such, they make terrific family pets, particularly for children.

 Although there are currently a number of different types of Langshan.
 They’re all came down from the initial Croad Langshan.
-While not quite as fluffy-footed as the Brahma.
+While not quite as fluffy-footed as the Brahma, these are also listed in B lack chickens with feathered feet list.
 The long-legged Langshan has a smattering of feathers on its shanks as well as external toes.

 A sturdy bird, the Langshan is an excellent meat bird, with the ability of providing plenty of white meat and also they make decent layers, creating as much as 220 eggs annually as well as laying throughout the winter.